getopenmono/monodocs/tutorials/arduino_quoting_arnold.md

 ## The sugar on top

 By now, we have the basic functionality in place.
-The app sends quotes to IFTTT, let us add some extra functionlity to make it appear more complete.
+The app sends quotes to IFTTT, so let's add some extra functionlity to make it appear more complete.

 By default you control Mono's sleep and wake cycles, with the push button.
 However, it is a good idea to add an auto sleep function.
 This will prevent the battery from being drained, if Mono is left unattended.

-The SDK provides this functionality with the class [`PowerSaver`](../reference/mono_PowerSaver.md).
-This class will dim the screen after a period of inactivity and then, after more inactivity, set Mono in sleep mode.
+The SDK provides this functionality with the class *[PowerSaver](../reference/mono_PowerSaver.md)*.
+This class will dim the screen after a period of inactivity and then, after more inactivity, put Mono in sleep mode.

-Ley us add this to our app.
+Let's add this to our app.
 First we declare a global pointer to the object instance, just as we did with the `Wifi` object:

 ```cpp
 mono::PowerSaver *saver;
 ```

 Then, insert this at the begining of `setup()`.
-It is iportant that it comes before any initilization of any UI class.
+It is iportant that it comes before initilization of any UI class.

 ```cpp
 saver = new PowerSaver(10000, 60000);